use-ink/ink/README.md

 | ------------- | ------------- | ------------- |
 | [![][h1]][h2] | [![][f1]][f2] | [![][g1]][g2] |

+### Interaction with Substrate

+Susbtrate contains the `srml-contracts` module, which provides a generic smart contract interface for WASM blobs.
+It takes care of e.g. state rent, storage, costs, etc..

+ink! is a smart contract language which targets the interface exposed by `srml-contracts`.
+As such, ink! smart contracts are compiled to WASM.

 ### Scripts

 Use the scripts provided under `scripts` directory in order to run checks on either the workspace or all examples.
 Please do this before pushing work in a PR.